 Consumptive Use by PWS was assumed to be 50% of withdrawals.
 This is consistent with the 50% residential use assumed in PWS estimates (mostly consisting of lawn irrigation), and is comparable to recent estimates of consumptive use provided by the DNRC to WPIC.

-All domestic water use was assumed to be from groundwater sources.
-This differs from the USGS procedure, which indicates groundwater sources of 95 percent statewide.
+All domestic water use was assumed to groundwater - differs from USGS procedure (95% statewide).